stephcrete/REST-API-Design-Guide-Wiki/Error-handling-Error-details.md

   * this is useful for bulk operations where the error needs to be mapped back to a specific item in the source collection that was given

 You MAY add any other relevant information.
 Just be careful not to expose security-sensitive information when doing so.

+## Error keys/codes
+Each error should have a unique "key/code" (e.g., detailKey or combination of titleKey and detailKey) as it will allow your API clients to add more intelligence.
+If you document all error "keys/codes" in your API specifications, then clients may check for those specific errors and build a better user experience based on those.